 This recording was made Saturday, Sept.
 12, 2015, at the Anchor Bay Home Companion hosted at Dragon’s Breath Theater by Fred Mitour and Blake More.
 Special thanks to Jason Siadek for capturing the video and editing it.

-This poem was originally published alongside many student poems in the Mendocino Poets in the Schools 2016 County Anthology.
-This Spring I was teaching rhyme to a class of fourth graders when one student raised her hand and said, “Why don’t we read your cat poem?”
-It turns out the kids like it, which is about as high a compliment as a poem can get.
+This poem was originally published in the 2016 Mendocino Poets in the Schools Anthology, alongside dozens of poems by my students.
+Recently, I was teaching rhyme to a class of fourth graders when one student raised her hand and said, “Why don’t we read your cat poem?”
+I was delighted.
+To be famous to your students is like Naomi Shihab Nye’s river being famous to the fish.

 Cat Gone Two Weeks